pantheon-systems/documentation/source/content/guides/composer-convert.md

 ### Add Upgrade Status Module

-This step is optional; you may wait and add the Upgrade Status module to your site later.
+This step is optional; you can wait and add the Upgrade Status module to your site later.

 The Upgrade Status module will help to determine whether or not your site is ready to upgrade to the latest version of Drupal.